open-cluster-management/hub-of-hubs-status-sync/README.md

 The status sync component is implemented as a set of "DBSyncer" components that periodically scan tables in the `status` schema and update required CRs.
 Note that while these DB syncers are not Kubernetes controllers by definition (they do not reconcile CRs and do not react to changes in the CRs), they can be managed by the controller-runtime `Manager`.
 They are added to the `Manager` using its `Add(Runnable)` method.

-`controller-runtime` provides the following functionality in addition to managing controllers (no controllers in this repo):
-    * Kubernetes client with caching
-    * start/stop `Runnables` (DB syncers implement the `Runnable` interface)
-    * signal handling
-    * leader election
-    * metrics
-    * healthz/ready checks

 ## Build to run locally

 ```